 - I have a gardening question.
 Can you answer it?

 Please contact your county’s Texas A&M AgriLife Extension Service office.
 This website is meant to be a central information source for Texas Master Gardeners and for those interesting in becoming Texas Master Gardeners.
-To locate your county’s Extension office , please visit https://mastergardener.tamu.edu/county-programs/and click Find Your County Office on the right hand menu.
+To locate your county’s Extension office, please visit https://mastergardener.tamu.edu/county-programs/and click Find Your County Office on the right-hand menu.

 - I completed Master Gardener training in another county or state.
 Can I transfer my membership?

 Please contact your county’s Master Gardener Coordinator.
 NOTE: The title of Texas Master Gardener is valid only when the volunteer is participating in a Master Gardener program being conducted by Texas A&M AgriLife Extension Service.
 The County Extension Agents, serving as Master Gardener Coordinators, are charged to maintain this guideline.
+This transfer form must be completed by the current agent and the one of the new county/state.

 - Does my county have a Master Gardener Association?